webpro-nl/knip/packages/docs/src/content/docs/reference/jsdoc-tsdoc-tags.md

 :::caution

 Adding tags or excluding a certain type of issues from the report is usually not recommended.
-It means hiding issues, which is often a sign of code smell or ambiguity and ends up harder to maintain.
-It's usually better to refactor the code, or report an issue with Knip for false positives.
+It hides issues, which is often a sign of code smell or ambiguity and ends up harder to maintain.
+It's usually better to refactor the code (or report an issue with Knip for false positives).

 :::

-Also see [tags (experimental)][1] as an alternative way to ignore exports.

 JSDoc comments always start with `/**` (not `//`) and can be single or multi-line.